hubmapconsortium/spatial-transcriptomics-pipeline/README.md

   Whether to treat zplanes as a 3D image.
 Defaults to False.
 - `rescale` *boolean?*
   Whether to iteratively rescale image intensity before running the decoder.
 Can be run with any decoder, but requires that a valid set of parameters are provided to `decoding_pixel`.
+- `not_filtered_results` *boolean?*
+  If true, will not remove genes that do not match a target and do not meet criteria.
+Defaults to false.
 - **Blob-based Decoding** `decoding`
   Will run decoding in two steps, [blob detection](https://spacetx-starfish.readthedocs.io/en/stable/api/spots/index.html?highlight=blobdetector#starfish.spots.FindSpots.BlobDetector) followed by decoding.
   - `min_sigma` *float[]?*